JeffryGonzalez/applied-angular/frontend/labs/README.md

 - It seems like just about every component we navigate to has some random "header" like thing at the top.
 They are all different.
 Can we formalize that?
 Maybe make a "PageHeader" component and use that across the application?

 - What else can you find?
 You do not need to create Github issues - just do it.

+### Option 4.a - Code Cleanup

+I installed prettier and gave it some basic rules. (in the `.prettierrc.json` file).

+Go to a terminal and type "ng lint".

+This will give you a list of the issues that prettier found.
+See which ones you can fix.

+If you don't like a certain rule, or want to add more, add it to your pull request.